Eight hurt in Palestinian car-ramming, stabbing in Tel Aviv | Law-Order

 Eight hurt in Palestinian car-ramming, stabbing in Tel Aviv

-A Palestinian rammed a pickup truck into pedestrians in Tel Aviv and then went on a stabbing rampage, wounding eight people on Tuesday in an attack claimed by the Hamas militant group.
+A Palestinian rammed a pickup truck into pedestrians in Tel Aviv and then went on a stabbing rampage, wounding eight people on Tuesday in an attack claimed by the Hamas militant group as retaliation for a major Israeli operation in the West Bank.
+At least five people were in serious condition, the two hospitals treating them said.
+Israeli news website Ynet said one of the casualties was a pregnant woman, but the hospital could not confirm that for privacy reasons, it said.

-The 20-year-old Palestinian, from the Israeli-occupied West Bank, was shot dead by an armed civilian, police said.
+The 20-year-old Palestinian assailant, from the Israeli-occupied West Bank, was shot dead by an armed civilian, police said.
 Israel's Shin Bet security agency said he entered Israel without a permit and had no record of security offences.
-Hamas claimed him as a member, saying he struck in Israel's commercial capital in retaliation for the ongoing military raid in the flashpoint West Bank town of Jenin, in which 10 Palestinians have been killed during clashes with local gunmen.
+The attack in Israel's commercial capital took place as more than 1,000 Israeli troops were engaged in the second day of an operation against Palestinian militants in the Jenin refugee camp, one of the flashpoints in more than a year of escalating violence in the occupied West Bank.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)